-In Romans 7:4-7, Paul uses the illustration from the marriage law to explain the experience of the believer.
-His main point is that death releases the legal obligation.
+In this passage, Paul uses the illustration from the marriage law to explain the experience of the believer.
+His main point was that death releases the legal obligation.
 Therefore, as death liberates the wife from the duty of the marriage law, so that she may marry another, so the believer’s crucifixion with Christ frees him from the rule of sin and law, so that he may enter into a new spiritual relationship with Christ.

 Believers who have died to sin and are risen to a new life in Christ (Romans 6:2, 4) live a new spiritual life.
 Their obedience to God’s law is not legalistic, as if righteousness was merely external obedience to rules without conversion of the heart.
 True obedience is not a surface obedience to the letter of law but a matter of the mind and heart (Romans 7: 14; 2:29).
 Through abiding in Christ, Christians learn to have heart obedience.
 Such service is possible only through the work of the Holy Spirit.

 Is the law a sinful thing, whose only purpose is to reveal sin?
 Paul answers by explaining that the law itself is “holy, and just, and good” (verse 12).
 And since sin is “lawlessness,” or “disobedience to law” (1 John 3:4), it is only logical that the work of law in a man’s life should be to expose his sin to him in its true nature.

 In His service,